 Get coffee shop quality hot drinks in the comfort of your own home with the best budget coffee machine.
 The best coffee machines can be as simple as an Aeropress or as fancy as a barista-style appliance.
-But the crucial question you have to ask yourself: Can a cafetière give you that creamy latte you crave?
+But the crucial question you have to ask yourself is: Can a cafetière give you that creamy latte you crave?
 The same goes for filter coffee; it just doesn't have the intensity of a fresh espresso that's brewed under pressure to produce a rich crema.
-If decadent cappuccinos and indulgent macchiatos are your go-to treat – but you're feeling the pinch – investing in an affordable coffee machine could end up saving you money in the long run.
+If decadent cappuccinos and indulgent macchiatos are your go-to treat, but you're feeling the pinch, investing in an affordable coffee machine could end up saving you money in the long run.

-A regular-size coffee shop beverage is £3 and upwards.
-Buying just 12 hot drinks is £35 – the same price as Tassimo coffee pod machine.
+A regular-size coffee shop beverage is £4 and upwards.
+Buying just 12 hot drinks is £48, which is more than some of the best budget coffee machines we've included on this list in general.
 So it goes without saying that a home coffee machine can give you years of enjoyment for a fraction of the cost, where you can indulge in your favourite coffee any time of day or night.
-There are several brands to choose from and it's well worth reading reviews on a range of coffee machines to get a feel for their performance and reliability.
+There are several brands to choose from, and it's well worth reading reviews on a range of coffee machines to get a feel for their performance and reliability.

 However, it's worth noting that budget appliances don't tend to have milk frothers like you'd see on a coffee shop machine.
 You can buy a separate gadget to froth the milk or opt for a coffee pod machine with pod varieties that contain milk powder.
 Brands like Nescafé Dolce Gusto offer an enormous range of rich and flavourful coffees with a creamy and velvety microfoam.
 If you're after a little more coffee maker brew-how, check out our FAQs below.